 - Limit sweets to treats, and avoid starchy foods that can cling to your child’s teeth.
 If you have adult braces, this is especially important since certain foods can get stuck in your brackets and cause cavities.
 Learn more from Dr. Gorantla, an expert orthodontist in Wichita.

 - Encourage your child to eat a healthy diet rich in vitamins and minerals such as calcium.
 Cheese and nuts are great snack options as they can fight tooth decay-causing acids and work to re-mineralize the tooth enamel.

 - Make oral health a priority in your family.

-“Perhaps the best thing parents can do for their children is model good oral care,” says Dr. Surillo of San Diego Kids Dentist.
+“Perhaps the best thing parents can do for their children is model good oral care,” says Dr. Surillo of La Mesa Kids Dentist at Children’s Braces and Dentistry.
 “When your children see you taking the time to make your oral care a priority, they will likely follow suit.
 Make morning and evening tooth brushing a family affair, and start a relationship with a pediatric dentist at a young age.
 You can set the stage for a healthy and beautiful smile for life.”